OctopusDeploy/blog/blog/2021-05/creating-new-architecture/index.md

 A good architecture will emit properties that support the "ilities" that you've identified as important.
 These "ilities" tend to cut across all of the sub-systems within an architecture.

-An example of an "ility" that is high on our mind for the new steps architecture is maintainability.
+An example of an "ility" that is high on our mind for the new steps architecture is **maintainability**.

 If we need to make changes on one side of an interface boundary between steps and Octopus itself, we want to make sure we don't need to force the propagation of that change across hundreds of steps (or require step authors to do the same).